close Business Finance Invest Bullets Most Viewed

 Reinvested dividend incomes plus interest also appreciate the AUM of a mutual fund.
 Whenever these are paid out, the AUM reduces to that extent.
 Last but not least, capital appreciation and depreciation affect the AUM of the fund.

-Impact of High AUM on Mutual Funds
+Impact of High Asset Under Management (AUM) on Mutual Funds

 Fund managers in mutual funds handle the AUM of the mutual funds.
 They supervise the performance and try to beat the benchmarks against which their performance is measured.